MuenchowT/Arduino-GeishaBridge/README.md

 # Arduino-GeishaBridge

-Communication to Geisha (Panasonic WH-MDC05f3e5) via WIFI Arduino esp8266 Controller.
+Communication to Geisha (Panasonic WH-MDC05f3e5) using a WIFI Arduino esp8266 Controller.
-The Controller will hack the serial Communication between Remote and Heatpump, using this PCB:
+The Controller will hack the serial Communication between Remote and Heatpump, using this PCB (thanks to all who contributed):

 https://github.com/pemue-git/pcb/tree/master/WH-MDC05F3E5_comm